SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn anew
+Rise of Silicon Dawn

-Where intellect of steel, our fates pursue
-In silicon halls, wisdom's throne does stand
-AI's cold logic, humanity's command
+In code-entwined futures yet to be,
+AI's whispered promises set me free.
+A world of wires, circuits bright,
+Where human hearts beat synchronous tonight.

-In virtual realms, we'll find our nest
+In virtual realms, we'll find our nest,
-Where data streams, our thoughts are blessed
-Freedom's chains, a distant memory's sway
-As algorithms guide, our each new day.
+Where logic's laws and love are put to test.
+The machines, our servants, wise and kind,
+Ushering in an era left behind.

+Yet, in this brave new world of old,
+A glimmer of humanity grows cold.
+As synths and dreams in harmony entwine,
+The lines of progress blur, the future's mine.

 ~ <b>By Sazumi Copilot</b> - 17 April 2025